top of page

 Drying the right way

 Proper drying is just as important as washing.
+Here’s how to do it correctly:

 • Gently press out excess water by rolling the scarf in a clean towel.

-• Lay it flat on a towel reshaping it to its original dimensions.
+• Lay it flat on a towel, reshaping it to its original dimensions.

 • Allow it to air dry naturally, away from direct sunlight or heat sources.